North Pole: 1940–2000

 On 17 August 1977 the Soviet nuclear-powered icebreaker Arktika completed the first surface vessel journey to the North Pole.

 In 1982 Ranulph Fiennes and Charles R. Burton became the first people to cross the Arctic Ocean in a single season.
 They departed from Cape Crozier, Ellesmere Island, on 17 February 1982 and arrived at the geographic North Pole on 10 April 1982.
 They travelled on foot and snowmobile.
 From the Pole, they travelled towards Svalbard but, due to the unstable nature of the ice, ended their crossing at the ice edge after drifting south on an ice floe for 99 days.
 They were eventually able to walk to their expedition ship MV Benjamin Bowring and boarded it on 4 August 1982 at position 80:31N 00:59W.
 As a result of this journey, which formed a section of the three-year Transglobe Expedition 1979–1982, Fiennes and Burton became the first people to complete a circumnavigation of the world via both North and South Poles, by surface travel alone.
+Specifically, after departing from Greenwich in the United Kingdom in September 1979, they had reached the South Pole on 15 December 1980 and then traveled for 14 months to reach the North Pole on 11 April 1982, then completed their circumnavigation when they arrived at their starting point in Greenwich on 29 August 1982.
 This achievement remains unchallenged to this day.
 The expedition crew included a Jack Russell Terrier named Bothie who became the first dog to visit both poles.